 The main law which deals with family issues and those in relation to children is the Personal Status Law No. 28 of 2005.
 The Personal Status Law was developed from traditional Sharia and takes into account the changing needs of modern society.
-This law regulates all matters with regards to children with emphasis on the rights of a child.
+This law regulates all matters with regards to children with an emphasis on the rights of a child.

 In UAE custody and guardianship of a child are two separate issues that must be addressed individually as parents do not share equal responsibilities for a child in the UAE.
 Custody means taking care of the child’s day-to-day life.
 The Custodian has actual, physical custody of the child and must raise, take care of, and bring up the child.
-Custody is usually granted to the mother without interfering with the rights of the father as Guardian for the child.
+Custody is usually granted to the mother without interfering with the rights of the father as Guardian of the child.
 The custody laws provide that a parent should have the same religion as the child.
 The religion of the child is determined by the father so if the father is Muslim, the child is also Muslim.
 If the mother is not Muslim, she may lose her right to custody.

 Custody of a child in UAE